hlara555/atreon-logistic-analysis/README.md

- # <p align="center"><em> Shopping Behavior Analysis
+ # <p align="center"><em> **Shopping Behavior Analysis**

 <p align="center"><em>Exploratory data analysis of consumer purchasing patterns</em></p>

 ---

 ## Client Background
-The client is a retail business seeking to better understand customer purchasing behavior across product categories, seasons, and demographics.
-The objective of this analysis is to identify trends that can inform inventory planning and marketing strategy.
+**ShopEase** is a U.S.-based retail company specializing in fashion products, including clothing, footwear, and accessories.
+Established in 2023, the company has quickly gained popularity as a hometown favorite by offering trend-focused merchandise at accessible price points.
+As customer demand has grown following the company’s expansion to statewide service, ShopEase seeks to better understand purchasing behavior across product categories, seasons, and customer demographics to support data-driven inventory and marketing decisions.

 ## Business Problem
 The client lacks clear visibility into: